RugvedK18/AI-Powered-Interview-Prep-Resume-Analyzer/README.md

 An end-to-end, real-world platform designed to help job seekers automate their interview preparation, audit their resumes against real job descriptions, and fix critical skill gaps using AI.

+Product Overview: This project simulates a real-world platform where users can upload their resumes, analyze job descriptions, and instantly detect critical skill gaps.
+It leverages AI to dynamically generate targeted technical and behavioral interview questions, while formulating a structured, step-by-step interview preparation plan and producing ATS-optimized resumes.

 ---

 ## 🛠️ Tech Stack